 Chuck’s was formerly the CEO of Millward Brown Canada and has held academic positions in London Business School, the University of Liverpool and Ryerson University.

 Jordan has been a marketing research practitioner for four decades, including over 20 years in a senior leadership role with Ipsos.
-Starting with a degree in Urban Planning (U of Waterloo) and an MBA (U of Toronto), he built his expertise partnering with clients from virtually all sectors of endeavor – government, business and not-for-profit – to help them understand their marketplace and to guide them in making strategic direction, brand positioning and innovation decisions.
+Starting with a degree in Urban Planning (U of Waterloo) and an MBA (U of Toronto), he built his expertise partnering

 John brings over 20 years of experience in research, insights and analytics.
-He is currently the Canadian Research Insights Council’s Chief Administrative Officer and prior to that he led the insights and member value functions at CPA Canada.
+He is currently the Canadian Research Insights Council’s Chief Executive Officer and prior to that he led the insights and member value functions at CPA Canada.

 The Canadian research, analytics and insights industry is well connected to and highly engaged with the global research industry.
 Our practitioners have worked collaboratively and effectively with researchers around the world for decades.
 As such, we share a common desire to practice high standards of ethics and behaviour, and work towards common goals of exceptional quality in all our work.